Tanq16/containerized-security-toolkit/docs/advanced/build.md

 - Use `DEBIAN_FRONTEND="noninteractive"` as the environment variable for `apt` to prevent failures
 - Use `--no-install-recommends` with `apt` to ensure only required packages are installed

-!!! danger "Image Name"
+!!! danger "Base Image"
-    While a method of reducing size can be to use `alpine` images for the final image, in reality it does not make much of a difference when tools are installed.
+    The base image being used is the `ubuntu:jammy` image.
+While a method of reducing size can be to use `alpine` images for the final image, in reality it does not make much of a difference with tools installed; essentially 250+ MB vs 15+ MB doesn't matter when the final images are sized in giga bytes.
 This is because there are tools like Azure CLI, which take up 2GB alone.
-Also, using `ubuntu` helps with debugging and maintaining a common environment that most people use.
+Also, the `jammy` variant is being used for better overall stability.
+This may change in the future as needed.
+Also, using `ubuntu` helps with debugging and maintaining a common environment that most people use and have the best online support for.